giild/ScarabApp/README.md

 # pocketai:

 ![pocketai Icon](https://github.com/giild/pocketaiApp/blob/main/images/pocketai_256.png)
-Issue tracking and documentation for Scarab.
+Issue tracking and documentation for pocketai.

-## About Scarab
+## About pocketai
-Scarab is a visualization and debugging tool for machine learning models.
+pocketai is a visualization and debugging tool for machine learning models.

 ### Heatmap